faktorvier/f4-total-stock-value-for-woocommerce/readme.txt

 == Description ==

-[F4 Total Stock Value for WooCommerce](https://www.f4dev.ch) adds a new page with informations about the current stock (costs of goods in stock) to the WooCommerce Analytics menu:
+[F4 Total Stock Value for WooCommerce](https://www.f4dev.ch) adds a new page with informations about the current stock to the WooCommerce Analytics menu:

 * Total units in stock
 * Total stock value (regular prices, without sale prices)